Tax: Inheritance

 Inheritance tax, also called estate tax, are taxes that arise for inheritance or inherited income.
-In United States tax law, there is a distinction between an estate tax and an inheritance tax: the former taxes the personal representatives of the deceased, while the latter taxes the beneficiaries of the estate.
-However, this distinction does not apply in other jurisdictions; for example, if using this terminology UK inheritance tax would be an estate tax.

 Expatriation

 An expatriation tax is a tax on individuals who renounce their citizenship or residence.
 The tax is often imposed based on a deemed disposition of all the individual's property.
 One example is the United States under the American Jobs Creation Act, where any individual who has a net worth of $2 million or an average income-tax liability of $127,000 who renounces his or her citizenship and leaves the country is automatically assumed to have done so for tax avoidance reasons and is subject to a higher tax rate.

 Remittance

 A remittance tax is an excise tax levied on international money transfers, typically paid by a sender to a recipient in a foreign country.
 Governments may do this to raise revenue, discourage immigration and illicit financing, or in some cases address capital flight by discouraging excess outflows.
-An example is in the One big beautiful Bill, there is a 1% remittance tax for transferring money oversees.
-Supporters of this tax say that this will reduce illegal immigration, raise revenue, and address illicit funds, while critics say this will disproportionately effect poor people and countries who rely on remittences and that it may either discourage sending money to their families or force them to cut back on spending domestically, which will impact the economy.
+An example is in the U.S. on the One big beautiful Bill, there is a 1% remittance tax for transferring money oversees.
+Supporters of this tax say that this will reduce illegal immigration, raise revenue, and address illicit funds, while critics say this will disproportionately effect poor people and countries who rely on remittances and that it may either discourage sending money to their families or force them to cut back on spending domestically, which will impact the economy.